Worthington Presbyterian Church Mission & Outreach Programs

 How will God use YOU?
 For more information please contact Pastor Tom Rice at email@example.com;

 Select the Ministries and Programs tab in the main menu, above, then Mission and Outreach, to view descriptions of all our mission programs.

-Please Help!
-We are still looking for people to pick up bread and goodies from PANERA.
+We are looking for people to pick up bread from PANERA.
 Starting in January, we need someone to pick up the first and fifth Friday evenings and deliver it locally on Saturday morning.
-We also still need volunteers to pick up Panera’s goodies every Monday night at 8:30 p.m. one Monday night of each month (you choose one evening per month) and deliver to a variety of agencies throughout Columbus, to be arranged according to the schedule of the delivery person.
-If you can help with this mission to feed those who are hungry in Columbus, please call Leslie Snyder at 614-404-8229 or email to email@example.com.
+We also still need volunteers to pick up Panera’s goodies every Monday night at 8:30 p.m. one Monday each month (you choose one) and deliver to a variety of agencies throughout Columbus, to be arranged according to the schedule of the delivery person.
+If you can help with this mission to feed those who are hungry in Columbus, please contact Leslie Snyder at 614-404-8229 or firstname.lastname@example.org.

 ONGOING MISSION AND OUTREACH PROGRAMS

 With almost 200 mission workers in over 50 countries, the Presbyterian Church (U.S.A.) has been sending mission co-workers around the world continuously since 1837.
 The year 2012 marked the 175th anniversary of international mission by the General Assembly of the Presbyterian Church.
 The inspiring video to the right tells the beautiful story of how the long history of worldwide Presbyterian mission, which has led to partnerships with churches around the world.

 Worthington Presbyterian Church is proud to be a connected member of the ongoing PC (USA) mission work through a number of local, national, and international mission and outreach programs.

 Our own congregation is involved with numerous mission and outreach ministries and programs, including the following (listed alphabetically):